pedrolucena05/full-hybrid-vehicle-architecture/README.md

 3. Execute the files at this order: ./vmu, /ev, ./iec;

-4. Use the **VMU interface** to manipulate vehicle speed by following its on-screen commands.
+4. Use the **VMU interface** to manipulate vehicle speed by following its on-screen commands;

 ## Other Makefile Commands